 Join us for a seated wine tasting overlooking our Winery Estate Vineyard.
 Complimentary for wine club members.

-We offer seated tastings by reservation, with limited space available on the Elk Cove patio and in our large tasting room.
+We offer seated tastings outdoors on our spacious patio overlooking the vineyards and in our large tasting room.

 Join Our Wine Club